 What can I do to help the treatment work?

-You should not do any heavy lifting or housework until the hCG levels are dropping consistently and should only undertake gentle exercise, such as walking, until the hCG levels are below 100<mIU/mL.
+You should not do any heavy lifting or strenuous exercise until the hCG levels are dropping consistently.

-You should avoid sexual intercourse until your levels are down to less than 100<mIU/mL.
+You should avoid sexual intercourse until advised by your Doctor.

 Most people take time off from work initially and do not return to work for at least two weeks while the treatment begins to work.
 Your hospital can give you a certificate to refrain from work for your employers or the Department of Social Security, so you can claim sickness benefit if you are entitled to it.